-The annual Momo Crawl for Himalayan dumplings in Jackson Heights is back for its sixth year with two wooden, vintage-style trolleys and a yak-hide belt for the winning restaurant, according to the event's Facebook page.
+The annual Momo Crawl for Himalayan dumplings in Jackson Heights is back for its sixth year with two wooden, vintage-style trolleys and a yak-hide belt for the winning restaurant.

-A record 27 Tibetan, Nepalese and South Asian eateries in the Queens neighborhood will be showcasing the dumplings stuffed with meat or vegetables, which can be served either steamed or fried, on Sunday, Nov.
-5.
+A record 27 Tibetan, Nepalese and South Asian eateries in the Queens neighborhood will be showcasing the dumplings stuffed with meat or vegetables, which can be served either steamed or fried, this Sunday.

 That lineup includes Lhasa Fast Food, a stop on Anthony Bourdain's trip through Queens in season nine of "Parts Unknown," and Momo Delight, a food truck that won the best rookie category at the 2017 Vendy Awards.